Glossary of Common Terms

 Chronic:

-Persisting for a long time or constantly recurring
+Persisting for a long time or constantly recurring.

 Clinical trial:

 A scientific study using human volunteers (also called participants) that looks at new ways to prevent, detect, or treat disease.
-Treatments may include new drugs or new combinations of drugs, new surgical procedures or devices, or new ways of using existing treatments.
+Treatments may include new drugs or new combinations of drugs, psychotherapies, new surgical procedures or devices, or new ways of using existing treatments.

 Cognition: